 Days 43-45: Zero Days 4, 5, & 6 (Pagosa Springs, CO)

-Moist and I spend three entire days in Pagosa Springs, Colorado – our longest break from during these first seven weeks of hiking.
+Moist and I spent three entire days in Pagosa Springs, Colorado – our longest break during these first seven weeks of hiking.

 Highlights of our time here include: